MimeThaClown/Heist-of-Cinders/NPCS/Cora Chamille.md

 Race: Elf
 Status: Amara's future mother in law
 # Description
 A woman of high status who's stuck up and only cares about money and appearances.
 She works at a jewelry shop whom owned by the Chamille's as a family business located in the merlin district.
+She doesn't raise her voice but uses wittiness and charm to

 # Notable Facts
 - She doesn't seem to respect Amara's brother very much.